Foreign Secretary warns Tories against ‘defenestrating’ another PM

 But he said he is “far from convinced” of the benefits of another leadership campaign, cautioning against an “emotional response” from those “angry” about the current predicament.

+The pressure on the PM continued to mount on Wednesday, with Steve Double becoming the latest Conservative MP to publicly question her position – warning she is in the “last chance saloon” and will likely have to stand down “quite soon”.

-Ms Truss is preparing for a major clash with Sir Keir Starmer on Wednesday, having been forced to junk her entire economic strategy.
+Ms Truss is on track for a major clash with Sir Keir Starmer at midday, having been forced to junk her entire economic strategy.

 She will square off against the Labour leader in Prime Minister’s Questions for the first time since her new Chancellor Jeremy Hunt ripped up her plan for tax cuts and increased public borrowing in a bid to reassure markets spooked by the ill-fated mini-budget.